-- "The Outback is actually even more spacious than midsize crossovers like the Ford Edge.
-For anything that doesn't fit inside, the Outback features clever roof rails that swing inward when needed to become crossbars for attaching bikes, snowboards, etc. Loading them up there is made easier by the Outback's shorter overall height." -- Edmunds
+- "For anything that doesn't fit inside, the Outback features built-in roof rack cross rails that swing inward when needed to attach bikes, snowboards and kayaks.
+Loading up recreational gear is also made easier by the Outback's reasonable overall height, as it's shorter than most other crossover SUVs." -- Edmunds

 Next Steps: Subaru Outback

 - View the best prices for the 2014 Subaru Outback

-- See what others paid for the 2013 Subaru Outback
+- See what others paid for the 2014 Subaru Outback

 - See Wagons rankings